Skip to main content

 The San Francisco Unified School District’s ethnic studies class has been a source of debate among officials, donors, and parent organizers since an investigation by The Standard last month outlined the unconventional approval process behind the course and its politically charged content.

-According to sources, the district decided to cancel the ethnic studies program for the next school year to assuage concerns over the course, which was mandated for all high school freshmen in 2024-25.
+According to sources, the district notified city officials that it would be suspending the ethnic studies program for the next school year to assuage concerns over the course, which was mandated for all high school freshmen in 2024-25.

-The course would remain a graduation requirement for incoming freshmen but would not be offered to any high school students next year, giving district staff time to develop an alternative curriculum and get it approved by the board.
+The course would have remained a graduation requirement for incoming freshmen but would not have been offered to any high school students next year, giving district staff time to develop an alternative curriculum and get it approved by the board.

 The ethnic studies program has been criticized for including politically inflected material, such as an exercise instructing students to rank various racial, socioeconomic, and gender identities based on the amount of power they have in the world and one asking them to role-play as Israeli soldiers herding Palestinians into refugee camps.